Homestead Hydro

 The 3:00 AM Anxiety Test

-In the past, I’d have to put on boots, find a flashlight, and trek out to the pump house in my pajamas to check the gauges.
-Now?
-I just reach for my phone on the nightstand.
 The SmartWaterBox gives me a live reading of the tank level and the flow rate.
 If the pump is running but the level isn't rising, I know I have a problem.
 If it's all green, I can go back to sleep and dream about the tomatoes I’m inevitably going to overwater tomorrow.
+Last month, during that weird late-season frost, this was a lifesaver.
+I could see the water was still moving, which meant my pipes hadn't frozen yet.
+(Though you should still check my Oregon Winterizing Checklist just in case!)

-Final Thoughts: Do You Need This?
+Final Thoughts: Do You Actually Need This?

 Is it the Pinterest-perfect homesteading solution?
 No. It’s a plastic box that tells you how much liquid is in a bigger plastic box.
 But for me, it represents the end of a very specific kind of fear.
 I don't have to wonder if I can afford to water the garden and take a bath anymore.
 I can just check the app.